-Become more aware of your own learning style and the manner in which you process information.
+As you are preparing for you Level 1 certification, become more aware of your own learning style and the manner in which you process information.
 Assessing your own profile will help fuel your understanding how to connect with and help others.

-While snow sports instruction does not require a doctorate degree, effective instructing will require some broad and pragmatic understanding and skills in how to communicate, motivate, manage, inspire, influence and teach others.
+While Level 1 certification does not require a doctorate degree, effective instructing will require some broad and pragmatic understanding and skills in how to communicate, motivate, manage, inspire, influence and teach others.
 PSIA's "Core Concepts" book contains valuable information about many of some of these subject areas:

 a.
-CAP Model (Cognitive/Affective/Physical) - Core Concepts, other research b.
-Maslow Hierarchy
+CAP Model (Cognitive/Affective/Physical) - Core Concepts, other research